ikus060/debbuild/README.md

 This project allows to create archives for Debian (.deb) using only Python technologies.
 It is inspired by the [Fpm project](https://fpm.readthedocs.io/) which allows to create different types of archives on any platform.

 I decided to create the Debbuild project, because it is a better way to create a Debian package on any platform.
-In the past creating packages for Debian requires the creation of a `debian` directory, the creation of several configuration files and tools like `dpkg` to build the package.
-With Debbuild it is possible to build the package without Debian by using a single python script.
+Previsouly, creating packages for Debian required the creation of a `debian` directory, the creation of several configuration files and tools like `dpkg` to build the package.
+With Debbuild it is possible to build the package without Debian by using a python script.
 This makes the creation of packages easier and the process simpler and more understandable.

 A good usage scenario is the creation of a package containing the binary version of your project created from [PyInstaller](https://pyinstaller.org/en/stable/).